rvernica/SciDB-Py/README.rst

 documentation for the current version is available at `SciDB-Py documentation <http://paradigm4.github.io/SciDB-Py/>`_

+The ``stable`` branch exists only for the legacy SciDB-Py documentation to be generated at http://scidb-py.readthedocs.io/en/stable/ The legacy SciDB-Py version is in the ``legacy`` branch.
+The latest SciDB-Py version is in the ``master`` branch.

 SciDB-py: Python Interface to SciDB
 ===================================
 SciDB-py is a full-featuered Python interface to SciDB.
 It's goal is to